- A

 P.s I want to add that I appreciate and love the NHS very much.
 They have cared for me since I was a teen providing me with medications, consultations with various specialists, and pain management programs.
 I am incredibly grateful for the treatment I have had up to this point.
 I am also very proud to have worked in the NHS.
 It is truly a wonderful institution.

-Unfortunately though there is limited treatment for EDS and CCI.
+Unfortunately though there is no treatment for CCI amongst EDS patients.
 It took a very long time to get my diagnosis and access appropriate care, and there is still so much more research needed.
-One day I hope research will lead to improved NICE care guidelines, surgical treatments for advanced cases of CCI, and a better understanding within the medical community and wider society on the complexity of this condition and its comorbid disorders.
+One day I hope research will lead to improved care guidelines, surgical treatments for advanced cases of CCI, and a better understanding within the medical community and wider society on the complexity of this condition and its comorbid disorders.